 X is the largest installation the competition has selected to date.
 It features two intersecting aluminum planes with rounded openings at the crossing where, when viewed from different angles, appears heart-shaped.
 At 18 feet tall, people will be able to walk underneath the sculpture.
 As more people gather, a glowing light will illuminate from the structure, growing brighter as an expression of the power of community and love.

-Reddymade’s winning proposal, along with the other invited finalists—Agency Agency, Buro Koray Duman, Isometric Studio, N H D M, Only If Architecture, Splice Design, and STUDIO 397—will be on view at the Center for Architecture through November 2.
-This is the competition’s first ever exhibition, further democratizing the public engagement process and shining a light on the other design teams and their vision for Times Square.
+Reddymade’s winning proposal, along with the other invited finalists—Agency Agency, Buro Koray Duman, Isometric Studio, N H D M, Only If Architecture, Splice Design, and STUDIO 397—were on view at the Center for Architecture through November 2, 2018.
+This was the competition’s first ever exhibition, further democratizing the public engagement process and shining a light on the other design teams and their vision for Times Square.

 “There’s always a real struggle in picking out a winning design,” said Tompkins.
 “We recognize many firms spend time submitting proposals in competitions like this even though they’re invited, so one of the ways they get a return on that investment is having their great work be seen in a space like this.”